 Oktoberfest Appetizers and Sides

 Obatzda – the famous Bavarian beer cheese dip is made with Camembert and Weissbier or a dark lager such as Dunkel.
-Served with rye bread, radishes and other veggies or pretzels.
-Classic Oktoberfest appetizer.
+Served with rye bread, radishes and other veggies or soft pretzels.
+This is a classic Oktoberfest appetizer.
 Recipe here.

-Bite-sized Frikadellen – these fried meat patties, typically made with a pork and beef combination ground meat, are often served along with radishes and Schnittltauchbrot (open faced chives sandwiches).
+Bite-sized Frikadellen – As far as German recipes go these fried meat patties are enjoyed in some shape or form all over the country.
+Typically made with a pork and beef combination ground meat, they are often served along with radishes and Schnittltauchbrot (open faced chives sandwiches).
 Recipe here.

 Oktoberfest Main Courses